- It’s not hard to get vitamin E as a vegan, very good sources are animal products to begin with.

 Vitamin E is one of the more well-known “antioxidants,” which is a group of vitamins that are known to fight inflammation, heart disease, and even certain types of cancers.

-I’ve collected a table of the best vegan vitamin E sources, slightly down on the page.
+I’ve created a few different tables of the best vegan vitamin E sources on this page.

 With that being said, vitamin E deficiency is very uncommon because it can be found in significant quantities in a variety of foods, as you’ll see shortly.